-- Rainfall energy and intensity
+- Rainfall energy and intensity.

-- Soil erodibility
+- > Soil eradibility

 - Land slope and length of slope

-- Condition of the soil surface and best management practices in use
+- F Condition of the soil surface and best management practices in use

-- Surface cover involved, such as grass, woodlands, crops, pavement, or no cover at all
+- Surface cover involved, such as grass, woodlands, crops, pavement, or no cover at al.

-These factors are assigned quantitative values to be used for computing soil loss and are found in the following tables.
+These factors are assigned quantitative values to be used for computing soil less and are found in the following tables.